An exact $\sin\Theta$ formula for matrix perturbation analysis and its applications: Introduction

 \section{Introduction}

 Singular value decomposition (SVD) is a fundamental tool in computational mathematics.
-Many widely used algorithms in numerical analysis and statistics (e.g., principal component analysis, matrix completion and denoising, community detection, etc.) involve the SVD computation.
-Since the computation of singular vectors and singular subspaces can be sensitive to noise, it is often the stability bottleneck of the entire algorithm.
-Therefore, deriving optimal matrix perturbation bounds is vital to our understanding of the performances of various practical algorithms.
+Many widely used algorithms in numerical analysis and statistics (e.g., principal component analysis \cite{pearson1901liii,cai2021subspace,abbe2022}, matrix completion \cite{candes2012exact,candes2010matrix,keshavan2009matrix}, matrix denoising \cite{donoho2014minimax,gavish2014optimal}, community detection \cite{yun2014accurate,chin2015stochastic,abbe2017community}, {graph inference \cite{tang2018limit,athreya2021estimation},} etc.) involve the SVD computation.
+Since the singular vectors and singular subspaces can be sensitive to noise, a careful study of the stability of SVD is necessary.